 Just as agents usually serve as representatives in other fields, the same is true in book publishing.
 Literary agencies and their agents represent writers and their work, most often to a publisher.
 But also sometimes for outreach to studios, film producers, or others who an author might like to be connected to professionally.

-How Does One Find a Literary Agent?
+How Does One Find a Book Agent?

 If an author doesn’t have a referral, sometimes they will blind query agents that seem like they would be a good fit.
-Though these queries occur, they are not the recommended approach to finding a literary agent.
+Though these queries occur, they are not the recommended approach to finding a book agent.
 Because having a connection is much preferred and will get an author farther – especially when it comes to the top publishers.

-It’s worth noting that literary agents also seek out projects themselves depending on their interests and what the editors they are working with are looking for.
+It’s worth noting that literature agents also seek out projects themselves depending on their interests and what the editors they are working with are looking for.
 If they are interested in seeing a particular type of book, for instance, a literary agent might be the one searching for a book and author that fit the bill.

-As is often true today’s world, social media plays a role in connecting authors with literary agents.
+As is often true in today’s world, social media plays a role in connecting authors with agents.
 LinkedIn is, not surprisingly, the social media platform that is most likely to be successful in this case.

 What Are Literary Agents Looking For?

 Authors should be sure to highlight their relevant credentials, have a quality website, as robust of a social media presence as possible (engaging frequently with followers is the most important!), and a professional headshot.
-One tip an author might try is to Google their name and see what appears on the first couple of pages: if it’s something they’d be proud for a literary agent to see, they’re on the right track.
+One tip an author might try is to Google their name and see what appears on the first couple of pages: if it’s something they’d be proud for a book agent to see, they’re on the right track.

 Last but certainly not least, a literary agent is a valuable part of an author’s overall support system.
-By working with one, an author not only gains connections and expands their network, they add another important member of their team who believes in their book and works toward their success.
+By working with one, an author not only gains connections and expands their network, but they also add another important member of their team who believes in their book and works toward their success.